"

 Limb amputations

 Limb amputations are effective in removing the problem efficiently and in restoring comfort.
-However, horses and cattle are not able to stand or move with just three limbs very easily and amputation is not an option in these species unless a prosthetic limb or boot is designed to permit weight-bearing.
-Prostheses are challenging to manage and use should be restricted.
+However, horses and cattle are not able to stand or move with just three limbs very easily and amputation is primarily an option in smaller patients.
+Prostheses are generally not well tolerated.

 Small ruminants and smaller camelids are often good candidates for limb amputation if other therapies are not possible.
 Most limb amputations in these species are performed due to traumatic injuries rather than bone neoplasia.